 New This Year

-The Nipmuck Trail Marathon is a classic old-school trail race now in its 34th year.
+The Nipmuck Trail Marathon is a classic old-school trail race now in its 35th year.
 It is held in the quiet countryside of eastern CT and is run as a double out & back along the blue-blazed Nipmuck Trail.

 WHAT IT'S NOT: These days you have an overwhelming array of choices for outdoor adventures.
 This race seeks to preserve many of the qualities from the early days of the New England trail racing scene.

 You won't find: